FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 #### Create Komodo Periphery Agents

-I created [Periphery agents on all other servers as containers](https://komo.do/docs/connect-servers#install-the-periphery-agent---container).
-The agent can be installed natively using systemd but I like keeping everything contained to docker so there is less to think about.
+~~I created [Periphery agents on all other servers as containers](https://komo.do/docs/connect-servers#install-the-periphery-agent---container).
+The agent can be installed natively using systemd but I like keeping everything contained to docker so there is less to think about.~~

+UPDATE: After using Komodo for 3+ months I have changed to using [systemd agents](https://komo.do/docs/connect-servers#install-the-periphery-agent---systemd).
+I have zero security concerns about using Periphery with user-level access to the Docker daemon and using the non-docker agent makes Docker interactions simpler, IMO.

 After each agent is created it's a simple process to add as a [Server](https://komo.do/docs/resources#server) resource in the komodo core interface.

 <details markdown="1">

 <summary>A Note on Security and Non-Root Periphery</summary>

-I prefer to use containers with a non-root user and generally don't like giving unfettered access to `docker.sock`. _This is entirely optional_ but I chose to run Periphery as non-root and provide access to docker via [docker-socket-proxy](https://github.com/linuxserver/docker-socket-proxy).
+I prefer to use containers with a non-root user and generally don't like giving unfettered access to `docker.sock`. _This is entirely optional_ but you can chose to run Periphery as non-root and provide access to docker via [docker-socket-proxy](https://github.com/linuxserver/docker-socket-proxy).

 Periphery image can _mostly_ be run normally just by specifying `user` in the compose file but I found this wasn't entirely sufficient.
 When Komodo uses git it needs to set the email/name for the git user which is normally set (I think) under `root` but when run as non-root this is no longer the case.
 The solution to this is [supplying a `home` directory inside the container](https://github.com/mbecker20/komodo/issues/128#issuecomment-2423471703) which can be done by building your own periphery image inline.